toolongdontread/UI-Design-Testing/README.md

 This is just a testing file.

-'101' is only valid value in the 'Interchange Discount Search'
+Only '101' is the valid value in the 'Interchange Discount Search'